fabric/fabric/docs/usage/ssh.rst

 details on how this works, please see the `OpenSSH documentation
 <http://openssh.org/manual.html>`_.)

-The ``ssh`` library is capable of loading up your ``known_hosts`` file, and will then compare any host it connects to, with that mapping.
+The ``paramiko`` library is capable of loading up your ``known_hosts`` file, and will then compare any host it connects to, with that mapping.
 Settings are available to determine what happens when an unknown host (a host whose username or IP is not found in ``known_hosts``) is seen: